 Castle of Charles V

-Le Castella is another castle that was built on a small island close to Crotone.
+Le Castella is a walled hamlet on an island in Capo Rizzuto, close to Crotone.
+Its origins are not clear, but it was probably there in 500 AD.
 The castle can only be visited on foot since there is only a narrow strip of land that connects the island to Crotone.
 The castle dates back to several centuries and the architecture is quite noteworthy.

 National Archeological Museum